-The Weatherhead Center has earmarked, annually, three awards of $30,000 each to support the development of faculty research proposals that are intended to be submitted to major outside funding agencies or foundations (the National Science Foundation, the National Institutes of Health, and various private foundations).
+The Weatherhead Center has earmarked, annually, three awards of $30,000 to support the development of faculty research proposals that are intended to be submitted to major outside funding agencies or foundations (the National Science Foundation, the National Institutes of Health, and various private foundations).

 Activities to be Funded

 Principal investigators must intend to apply for major outside funding to carry out the bulk of the proposed research for an incubation-fund grant from the Weatherhead Center.
 This plan should be described in the application for incubation funds.

 Research must be related to the core interests of the Center, focusing on international, transnational, global, and comparative national issues that may address contemporary or historical topics, including rigorous policy analysis, as well as the study of specific countries and regions outside the United States.

 Funds may be requested for the following purposes:

 - Facilitating occasional meetings of collaborators (planning sessions, workshops, etc.).

 - Facilitating intensive work sessions with collaborators of a week to several weeks in length.
 Funds could include travel, food, and lodging costs to bring collaborators to Harvard for such sessions.